Magic hand Pelicans franchise-record 12th straight loss

 TIP-INS

-Pelicans: Coach Alvin Gentry was ejected late in the third quarter after receiving two technical fouls for complaining about officiating.
-It was his first ejection of the season. ...
-Brandon Ingram added 21 points, but early foul trouble limited him to 27 minutes. … Guard Josh Hart scored 20 points. … Before the game, Gentry reiterated the team is being “overly cautious” with No. 1 overall pick Zion Williamson, who has yet to play this season due to a knee injury.
+Pelicans: Brandon Ingram added 21 points, but early foul trouble limited him to 27 minutes. … Guard Josh Hart scored 20 points. … Before the game, Gentry reiterated the team is being “overly cautious” with No. 1 overall pick Zion Williamson, who has yet to play this season due to a knee injury.
 “He’s still in the rehab stage of it.
 He’s doing a lot of stuff.
 No one is more eager to get back on the court than he is — trust me on that one.”

 UP NEXT